Hunter Renfroe Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.7 K/9, the third-worst in MLB.
+- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.72).
+- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.71).

-- The Cardinals surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cardinals allow the third-fewest home runs in baseball (151 total, 1.1 per game).

-- The Cardinals are sending Rom (0-2) out for his fourth start of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts through 13 2/3 innings pitched.
+- The Cardinals will send Thompson (4-5) to make his sixth start of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Sunday against the Pittsburgh Pirates, the left-hander threw seven innings, giving up three earned runs while surrendering seven hits.

-- The 23-year-old has a 7.24 ERA and 7.2 strikeouts per nine innings in three games this season, while giving up a batting average of .310 to his opponents.
+- The 25-year-old has a 3.91 ERA and 10.4 strikeouts per nine innings across 21 games this season, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.